-Moving is not fun and worse, is it not cheap.
-If you are moving soon, then you must be thinking about the costs to move pretty intensely.
+Moving is not fun in general, and worse than that, it is not cheap.
+If you are moving soon, then you must be thinking about the costs to move.
 Fortunately, moving costs are tax deductible if they meet certain criteria.
 When you are relocating because of work, you can deduct many of your expenses.
 Now you are probably wondering what the criteria are.
 Well, here it is – you must pass the time and the distance tests.
 These tests are relatively straight-forward.

 Can you pass Both IRS Tests – distance and time?